 Why was FGA set up?

-While Sarah was business developing for the University of Amsterdam project she realised after some time that the capital investors were not ready to make the jump to invest in biofuel technology, 10 years in the making, there were barriers to accessing funding for research, there was much apprehension, quite a bit of lack of awareness and the customer was not there.
+While Sarah was business developing for the University of Amsterdam project she realised after some time that the capital investors were not ready to make the jump to invest in biofuel technology, 10 years in the making, there were barriers to accessing funding for research, there was much apprehension, was little public awareness and the customer was not there.
 Biofuel/sustainable aviation fuel (SAF) was not on the agenda, not part of many grant programmes and it became apparent that the next funding would not be found within 12 months, and the grant would run out.

-After speaking to the airlines it was clear they could not commit to paying 3 times the price of kerosene for this new greener fuel, while staying competitive, and policy was not encouraging investors to take the plunge.
+After speaking to the airlines it was clear they could not commit to paying 3 times the price of kerosene for the new greener fuel (SAF), while staying competitive, and policy was not encouraging investors to take the plunge.
 Was this the end of the project?
 No, this was the start of FGA.

-We’re using our 20 + years marketing, digital, market research and sustainability experience to work to accelerate the energy transition in the travel sector and this is our purpose for developing FGA.
+With our 20 + years digital, marketing, market research and sustainability backgrounds we are working to accelerate the energy transition in the travel sector and this is our purpose for developing FGA.